matthiask/django-prose-editor/README.rst

     pip install django-prose-editor

-To include nh3 as optional dependency for sanitized HTML, install the extra "sanitize":
+To include nh3 as optional (but recommended!) dependency for sanitized HTML, install the extra "sanitize":

 .. code-block:: shell